jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 With a plume of red smoke the arcane lock is opened and the door will remain open for 1 hour (even if forced open)

+**Tower Top:**

+6 Kobolds, 1 Kobold Aspirant (+ kobolds that fled here)

+Stealth High (autofail if alerted): will see 6+ Kobolds ready to escape

+**Fight:**
+Kobolds will all throw javalin at players for action before swinging down drop to escape They will cut any extra lines
+Can keep a few Kobolds behind for a fight

+**Another Route :**
+Investigation Check High (Autopass if Thieves Cant): a tunnel big enough to crawl and move crates seems to snake its way near the bridge but it is not large enough for a wagon.
+Proceed to Underpass

-#### Encounter 2b: Underpass
+#### Encounter: Underpass

 Squeezing through a tight corridor leads underneath the UnderRoc bridge revealing a hidden yet very intentional passage through the middle that can be crawled through.
-The stonework can be almost too clean
+The stonework can be almost too clean.

 Investigation Check DC13: The stonework seems to be washed by acid

 Grey Ooze: moving along the corridor is a grey ooze, a still oil slick patch of wet stone and will attack when the party crosses.

-Attack the highest hitpoint target as the ooze 3d6+1 damage and can crit.
+    DM Note: Attack the highest hitpoint target as the ooze does 3d6+1 damage and can crit.
 If the party wants the campaign to be difficult simply attack the who is leading the party

 #### Encounter 3: Pass